ojcchar/ojcchar.github.io/_pages/service.md

 {% include base_path %}

-I have served the Software Engineering academic community as a co-organizer, student volunteer, and co-reviewer.
+I have served the Software Engineering academic community as a co-organizer, student volunteer, and external reviewer.

 {% for post in site.service%}
   {% include teaching-single.html %}